 We define \emph{local Shannon entropy} for a given point in the sequence $X = (x_i)_{i=1}^n$ as follows:

-where $X_{j-K,j+K}$ denotes the fragment of the sequence $X$ that includes $2K + 1$ consecutive elements from $x_{j-K}$ to $x_{j+K}$, inclusive.
-For high-dimensional systems, we compute the sum of local entropies computed for each coordinate.
-We fix $K=100$ for the remainder of the paper.
-Note that $H_{\text{local}}(x_j)$ is only defined when $K<j \leq n-K$.
+where $X_{j-L,j+L}$ denotes the fragment of the sequence $X$ that includes $2L + 1$ consecutive elements from $x_{j-L}$ to $x_{j+L}$, inclusive.
+For higher-dimensional systems, we compute the sum of the values of local entropy computed for each coordinate.
+Note that $H_{\text{local}}(j)$ is only defined when $L<j \leq n-L$.